For single family, duplexes, triplexes, and single condo units

 Tips for a smooth rebate process

 - Make sure your new toilet is rebate-eligible.
 Check for the exact model number of the toilet on our eligible toilet list.
+Eligible toilets use 1.1 gallons per flush or less and meet performance standards.
 You can always contact the program manager to double-check that the toilet you are planning to buy is eligible.

 - Make sure you get a receipt.
-Your receipt needs to show the purchase date, toilet model number, price, and method of payment (cash, check, credit or debit card.)
-If a credit or debit card was used to pay for the toilet, your receipt needs to show the card type (e.g. Visa, Mastercard) and the last 4 digits of the card.
+Your receipt needs to show the purchase date, toilet model number, price, and demonstrate that the toilet was paid for.
+Toilets purchased with reward points are not eligible for rebate.
 If you are working with a contractor or plumber, ask that they include the information we need on an itemized paid invoice.
 Order summaries or confirmations usually don’t show all the information we need to approve the rebate.

 - The homeowner should buy the toilet and fill out the application.
 If someone else purchased the toilet you may be asked to submit additional documentation.
 Contact the program manager before applying.